Access Your Event Recordings in Media Hub Using Direct Link

 Files combining floor audio and language channel.

-Media Library overview
+Media Hub overview

 Downloading files